 Recent sociological studies and surveys confirm a higher level of citizen engagement than before the full-scale war and highlight the most common expressions of citizen support, solidarity, and charitable activity.
-Among the most frequent forms of engagement are financial contributions, in-kind donations, volunteering, IDP hosting, and strategic public communications.6 structure of civil society have changed profoundly since Russia's full-scale invasion of Ukraine began.
+Among the most frequent forms of engagement are financial contributions, in-kind donations, volunteering, IDP hosting, and strategic public communications.

+Apart from the rising trust in person-to-person contacts, the operational environment and the structure of civil society have changed profoundly since Russia's full-scale invasion of Ukraine began.
 In particular, there has been an upward trend in cooperation among NGOs on the basis of shared or similar goals.
 The growing number of joint initiatives aimed at eliminating the consequences of the war, combatting the aggressor, and helping the country to recover demonstrate this trend.